100askTeam/100ask_lvgl_docs/docs/integration/bindings/micropython.rst

    <details>
      <summary>显示原文</summary>

-What is Micropython?
+What is MicroPython?
 --------------------

-`Micropython <http://micropython.org/>`__ is Python for microcontrollers.
-Using Micropython, you can write Python3 code and run it even on a bare metal architecture with limited resources.
+`MicroPython <http://micropython.org/>`__ is Python for microcontrollers.
+Using MicroPython, you can write Python3 code and run it even on a bare metal architecture with limited resources.

 .. raw:: html